HardisonCo/.github/international/gambia/gm-health/hms-dev/index.md

 ## Integration Points

-This document outlines how HMS-DEV is integrated with gm_Health systems in Gambia.
+This document outlines how HMS-DEV is integrated with gm-health systems in Gambia.